Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Freedom of Information and Protection of Privacy Act (FOIP) provides a right of access to records held by public bodies.
 At the same time, it protects the personal privacy of Albertans by controlling the manner in which a public body manages their personal information.

-For more information, please refer to the Freedom of Information and Protection of Privacy Act, and to Alberta Labour and Immigration's privacy commitment.
+For more information, refer to the Freedom of Information and Protection of Privacy Act, and to the Alberta government's privacy commitment.